carter437/datascience-course3-project1/README.md

 10. Read in the subject data from  `/UCI HAR Dataset/subject_<curr-dataset_type>.txt` into subject dataframe.
 11. Add the subject ids from the subject data frame as a column to the `<curr_datset_type>` dataframe
 12. Set `<curr_dataset_type>` to `test` and repeat steps 4 - 11.
-13. Combine the `test` and `train` dataframes into 1 dataframe
+13. Concatenate the `test` and `train` dataframes into 1 dataframe
-14. Sort the combinded dataframe by the activity_id
+14. Sort the combinded dataframe by the activity_id column.
 15. Create new aggregated dataframe by averaging all the columns for each subject by activity
 16. Replace the numeric activity ids in the aggregated dataframe with the activity descriptions obtained in step 1.
 17. Sort the aggregated dataframe by subject id and activity